OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.it-it/master/39b77cb8da89ba26e3ac0bf0091d3ffba58fbc3c.md

 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:

-# optional metadata

 ms.search.form: FinancialReports
-# ROBOTS:
 audience: Application User
-# ms.devlang:
 ms.reviewer: RobinARH
-ms.search.scope: Management Reporter, Core
+ms.search.scope: Management Reporter, Core ms.custom: 59131
-# ms.tgt_pltfrm:
-ms.custom: 59131
 ms.assetid: 56328714-99b6-4ded-9df9-9c103f28ae57
 ms.search.region: Global
-# ms.search.industry:
 ms.author: aolson
 ms.dyn365.ops.intro:
 ms.dyn365.ops.version:
+translationtype: Human Translation
+ms.sourcegitcommit: 163dd8dd3f119eef45b9bc6d5313f48ef0adc222
+ms.openlocfilehash: 39b77cb8da89ba26e3ac0bf0091d3ffba58fbc3c

 ---

-# Report definitions in financial report designer
+# <a name="report-definitions-in-financial-report-designer"></a>Report definitions in financial report designer

 This article provides information about report definitions.
 A report definition is a report component (or building block) that uses a row definition, a column definition, and an optional reporting tree definition to create a report.
 A report definition also provides options and settings that for customizing a report.

 A report definition is a report component (or building block) that uses a row definition, a column definition, and an optional reporting tree definition to create a report.
 A report definition also provides options and settings that you can use to customize a report.
 After you define row definitions and column definitions, you must combine them in a report definition.
 At this point, you also define other aspects of the definitions, such as the detail level and report date.
 You can then save and generate a report.
 Financial reporting offers the following levels of detail:

 -   Financial
 -   Financial and Account
 -   Financial, Account, and Transaction

 However, depending on how data is stored in the Microsoft Dynamics ERP system, transaction details might not be available in reports.

-## Create a report definition
+## <a name="create-a-report-definition"></a>Create a report definition
 1. In Report Designer, on the **File** menu, click **New**, and then select **Report Definition**.
 2. Specify the appropriate information on the **Report**, **Output and Distribution**, **Headers and Footers**, and **Settings** tabs.

-## Contents of a report definition
+## <a name="contents-of-a-report-definition"></a>Contents of a report definition
 The following table describes the tabs in a report definition and how the information is used.

 <table>